cosmeoes/clgdrive/Readme.md

 Here is a list of commands you can use:

 - **cd**: changes the current working directory, it takes an optional argument dir.
   - usage: cd [-h] [dir]
     - dir         Change the working directory
     - -h, --help  show this help message and exit
 - **ls**: list the files in the given directory, if none is given list the files in the current working directory.
   - usage: ls [-h] [dir]
     - dir         the directory to list
     - -h, --help  show this help message and exit
 - **push**: uploads a file to the current working directory.
   - usage: push [-h] [-r] files [files ...]
     - files            the files to upload
     - -h, --help       show this help message and exit
     - -r, --recursive  upload a directory recursively
 - **pull**: downloads a file from the current working directory.
   - usage: pull [-h] [-d directory] files [files ...]
     - files                 Files to download
     - -h, --help            show this help message and exit
     - -d directory, --directory directory
                                       Specify where to save the file
-          - -r, --recursive  download a directory recursively
+    - -r, --recursive  upload a directory recursively
 - **share**: shares a file with the people with giving emails.
   - usage: share [-h] files emails [emails ...]
     - files       The file to share
     - emails      The people you want to share the file with
     - -h, --help  show this help message and exit

 ## Creator comments
 This tool isn't completed and it lacks a lot of features, also, some of the current ones may fail.
 Keep that in mind while using it.